 The Symposium will be held at the Maison de la paix, Graduate Institute of International and Development Studies, Ch.
 Eugène-Rigot 2, 1202 Geneva.

 Directions to access the Maison de la paix are available here.

 For any questions, please contact us on email@example.com.

 The Call for Papers is now closed.
 It resulted in over forty abstracts that were submitted for the parallel sessions.

-More information on this Inaugural Symposium will be uploaded soon.
+New information on this Inaugural Symposium will be uploaded regularly.